 Indiana car seat laws do not specifically mention how to ride in a truck with your child.
 It is generally safest to keep your child in the back seat to protect them.

-Children under one should remain rear facing.
-All children under the age of eight must be in the proper car seat or booster seat, even in the front of a truck.
+Children under one should remain rear-facing.
+All children under the age of eight must be in the proper car seat or booster seat, even in front of a truck.

 Most trucks have wide enough seats to handle both rear and forward-facing child seats.
 Keep the child away from active airbags if possible.
 If the vehicle has a back seat, the child must sit back there.
 If the truck does not, follow all other car seat laws in Indiana to keep them safe.